wxhccc/smartfetch/README.md

 //// 例 2:
 // if the first argument is a string , fetch will use *request* to handle arguments this.$fetch('api/getxxx', {a: 1, b: 2}, 'GET')

-//// 例 3:
-// if the first argument is a function , fetch will put rest arguments to the function, can use with request to make apis more clear const request1 = function(data) {
-  return request('api/getxxx', data, 'GET')
-}
-this.$fetch(request1, {a: 1, b: 2})

 ```